SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Luck Special Ability to get out of trouble or partially negate the effects of Bad Luck (R2) -- that’s the way it works.
 Also, the gamemaster should remember that the character has Bad Luck (R2) -- not the player.
-If the player gets into a consistent “streak” of rolling Critical Failures on the dice, then the gamemaster should start “skipping” the invocation of Bad Luck (R2) occasionally -- more than three or four occurrences of Bad Luck (R2) during an adventure is a little much.
+If the player gets into a consistent "streak" of rolling Critical Failures on the dice, then the gamemaster should start "skipping" the invocation of Bad Luck (R2) occasionally -- more than three or four occurrences of Bad Luck (R2) during an adventure is a little much.

-### Bad Luck (R3)
+### Bad Luck (R3) ###

 The rules for this Disadvantage are the same as for Bad Luck (R2).
 However, a Critical Failure or a total equal to one